patritzenfeld/flex-tasks/tasks/README.md

 In addition, the script interpolates the `Check.hs` module and scans it for optimization opportunities.

 If any suggestions are found, a folder named after your task is created.
-This folder contains subfolders for each settings combination with matching modified `Check.hs` modules and HTML summaries of the three phases described above.
+This folder contains sub-folders for each settings combination with matching modified `Check.hs` modules and HTML summaries of the three phases described above.
 If there are no suggestions, the folder won't be created.

 ## Usage